Transaction Retry Architecture With Retry Coordinator

 Retry-Coordinator-Master |

-Divides the full token ring equally across Slaves every 30 seconds.
-Tells new Orchestrators which Slave to connect to. |
+Single authority for the domain.
+Divides the full token ring equally across Retry-Coordinator-Slaves every 30 seconds.
+Tells new Orchestrators which Retry-Coordinator-Slave to connect to (Round Robin). |

-Takes its ring slice from the Master and divides it further across its connected Orchestrators.
+Relay between Master and Orchestrators.
+Receives its ring slice from the Master and divides it further across its connected Orchestrators.
 Delivers each Orchestrator its personal sub-range every minute. |

-Orchestrator |
+Orchestrator (Retry-Node) |

 Holds its sub-range for the current minute.
-Polls the database for paused transactions whose token falls in that sub-range.
-Re-invokes them — without ever conflicting with another instance. |
+Polls the database for paused transactions whose token falls in that sub-range and re-invokes them — without ever conflicting with another instance. |

 Retry-Coordinator-Master